 Do I pay tuition to CTS or to the CPE site directly?

 That depends.
-If you take FE470A for 3 credits, you will pay your seminary tuition and the tuition for the unit will be processed and paid directly to the CPE center via the CTS controller's office.
+If you take FE470A for 3 credits, you will pay your seminary tuition and the tuition for the unit will be processed and paid directly to the CPE center via the CTS Controller's office.
 If the site requires a deposit to hold the spot, and you pay the deposit out of pocket, you can submit your receipts to CTS for reimbursement up to the cost of tuition.
 If you take FE470 for 0 credits, you must pay the tuition directly to the site.
 You will not be charged CTS tuition to take FE470 for 0 credits.

 Is there any CTS coursework for FE 470A?

-No. All education is delivered at your site.
+No. All CPE education is delivered at your site in communication with your Certified CPE Educator (supervisor).